 Before we debunk power posing, think about the first time you came across Amy Cuddy.
-You might have stumbled upon one of her TED talks in recent times, the ones in which psychologist Amy Cuddy talks about ‘power posing’, or you might have read an article about the benefits of a ‘high power’ pose.
-Admittedly, the argument that she weaves is rather convincing, and her helpful advice for dealing with stress is most compelling.
-But how much of this claim is actually evidence-based research, and how much is abusing authority to stretch the scientific truth?
+You might have stumbled upon her TED talk, the one in which the psychologist speaks passionately about ‘power posing’, or you might have read an article about the benefits of a ‘high power’ pose.
+Admittedly, the argument that she weaves is somewhat convincing, and her helpful advice for boosting confidence is most compelling.
+But how much of this claim is evidence-based research, and how much is abusing authority to stretch the scientific truth?

 ‘Power posing’ first appeared in a journal paper published in 2010 by Amy Cuddy, then a psychology lecturer at Harvard Business School.
 Made famous in THAT TED talk two years later, power posing suggests that ‘your body language shapes who you are’.
-With over 50 million views as of 2019, the notion that a simple pose can boost your confidence levels continues to rope in new believers.
+With over 65 million views as of 2022, the notion that a simple pose can boost your confidence continues to rope in new believers.

-In essence, Cuddy says that we can become more powerful and confident by adopting a ‘high-power’ pose, regardless of our actual confidence levels.
+In a nutshell, Cuddy says that we can become more powerful and confident by adopting a ‘high-power’ pose, regardless of our actual confidence levels.
 She claims that these poses affect our endocrine system.
 That is, these power poses are able to effect change the chemical makeup of the hormones in our body.
 By increasing testosterone and increasing cortisol levels, we feel a sense of dominance and leadership.

-It sounds enticing, doesn’t it?
-Even the best of us feel a little anxiety and self-doubt on certain occasions; it’s only natural that we crave that sense of calm before a big presentation or interview.
+It sounds enticing.
+Even the best of us feel anxiety and self-doubt on certain occasions; it’s only natural to crave that sense of calm before a big presentation or interview.
 And all we need to do is to pose in front of a mirror for two minutes beforehand?
 Sign me up!

-For the study, participants were made to adopt either a ‘high power’ or ‘low power’ pose, as shown.
+The study’s critical experiment revolved around participants adopting either a ‘high power’ or ‘low power’ pose, as shown.
 Their ‘risk-taking’ inclinations, as well as their testosterone and cortisol levels, were then assessed.
 According to the results published, those who adopted a high power pose had increased testosterone and cortisol levels along with their appetite for risk.

-Not long after these bold claims, however, criticism emerged over the credibility and accuracy of both the results, as well as their interpretation.
-People who used statistics on a regular basis quickly noted key flaws within the study.
-The tiny sample size, small effects magnified, possible p-hacking and biases all pointed to poor study design or even intentional manipulation of the results.
+Not long after these bold claims, however, criticism emerged over the credibility and accuracy of both the results and their interpretation.
+People who used statistics regularly quickly noted significant flaws within the study.
+The tiny sample size, insignificant outcomes magnified, possible p-hacking and biases all pointed to poor study design or even intentional manipulation of the results.

-A key study that deserves to be highlighted aimed to replicate Cuddy’s study using a sample population five times larger than the original group.
-A team led by Eva Ranehill reported that they found no scientific evidence to support ‘power posing’, saying it had no effect on hormones and risk tolerance whatsoever.
-Their paper was published in 20152 – by the same journal that first published the original paper.
+A critical study that deserves to be highlighted aimed to replicate Cuddy’s analysis using a sample population five times larger than the original group.
+Led by behavioral economist Eva Ranehill at the University of Gothenburg, the researchers found no scientific evidence to support ‘power posing’, saying it did not affect hormones and risk tolerance whatsoever.
+Their paper was published in 2015 by the very same journal that first published Cuddy’s original article.

-After these findings were released, a co-author of Cuddy’s original paper – Dana Carney – released a statement highlighting the severe deficiencies in the paper.
+After these findings were released, Dana Carney—a co-author of power posing—released a damning statement highlighting the severe deficiencies in the paper.
 Most notably, Carney ‘did not believe that ‘power pose’ effects were real’, while ‘the evidence against the existence of power poses is undeniable’, citing further negative studies.
 Together, these studies effectively debunked power posing.

-Cornered, Cuddy did finally issue a response to these findings.
-She begins by defending her position, that expansive postures cause people to ‘feel’ more powerful, citing other similar studies.
-She goes on to further state that this feeling is actually the ‘power posing effect’, while other outcomes such as actual body chemistry and physiology were secondary to the key effect.
+Cornered by the overwhelming criticism against her, Amy Cuddy finally issued a written response.
+She begins by defending her position that expansive postures cause people to ‘feel’ more powerful despite the lack of scientific evidence.
+She goes on to further state that this feeling is what should validate the power posing effect, while other outcomes such as actual body chemistry and physiology—the measurable data—hold lesser importance.

-Despite this statement highlighting her scientific illiteracy, she wasn’t quite done yet.
-When faced with the prospect of defending the lack of statistical evidence in support of the ‘power posing effect’ however, Cuddy comes up with this:
+Despite this statement highlighting her scientific illiteracy, she wasn’t entirely done yet.
+When faced with the prospect of defending the lack of statistical evidence in support of the ‘power posing effect’, Cuddy comes up with this:

 “While I am confident about the key power posing effect on feelings of power and the overall evidential value of the literature, I am agnostic about the effects of expansive posture on hormones.
 The jury is still out.”

-Though the unsuccessful replication studies did receive some media attention, they didn’t come near the coverage garnered by Cuddy’s talk and paper.
-The damage had been done, millions had already taken Cuddy’s advice to heart.
+Though the unsuccessful replication studies received some media attention, the coverage this time was just a fraction garnered by Amy Cuddy’s initial claims.
+The damage had seemingly been done, with millions already taking her advice to heart.
 This is evident now, as power posing is still the subject of many discussions and advice channels.

 Although the public knows about Amy Cuddy’s admission, power posing still has its fair share of supporters.
-Medical students even give advice encouraging power posing, showing that even highly educated individuals could easily be blinded by wild claims.
-Here was a soon-to-be doctor, using a position of relative authority (albeit naively, and with good intentions) to spread the claim with little backing of scientific evidence.
+Medical students even give advice encouraging power posing, showing that even highly educated individuals can be blinded by authoritative figures.
+Here was a soon-to-be doctor, using a position of relative authority (albeit naively, with good intentions) to spread non-scientific claims that had already been overturned.

 The Importance of Scientific Skepticism